The Field Bazaar: Background

 In 1896, the Students' Representative Council at Edinburgh University, Conan Doyle's alma mater, was raising money to build a pavilion at the University's new cricket field in the Craiglockhart neighborhood, southwest of downtown Edinburgh.
 The main fundraising event was a bazaar, held November 19–21, 1896, in the Edinburgh Music Hall.
 One of the items for sale at the event was a special Bazaar Number of the Council's weekly magazine, The Student, containing works by several popular authors, including Conan Doyle, J. M. Barrie, Walter Besant, William Muir, and Louis Tracy.
-Conan Doyle's contribution, "The Field Bazaar", was a very short story—it was two pages long—about Watson's connections to Edinburgh University, and his cricket-playing college days.
+Conan Doyle's contribution, "The Field Bazaar", was a very short story—it was two pages long—about Watson's connections to Edinburgh University and his cricket-playing college days.
 The story was touted in the regular issue of The Student preceding the bazaar:

 Dr. A. Conan Doyle, another of our graduates, has contributed an original story of the "Sherlock Holmes" type.
 We all remember the indignation aroused by the death of the redoubtable detective, a few years ago.
 This is the only "Sherlock Holmes" story published since then, and we have to offer our best thanks to the writer for his kindness in thus helping us and the Bazaar.

-And in its first post-bazaar issue, The Student reported enthusiastic reader appreciation, including:
+In its first post-bazaar issue, The Student reported enthusiastic reader appreciation, including:

 We received a good deal of gratuitous advice from people who were kind enough to buy the Bazaar number; but one man in particular really took the biscuit.
 After endeavouring to obtain his copy for sixpence, he told us that we ought to have a story by Conan Doyle every week!
 The Strand and The Idler only publish stories by "Sherlock Holmes" at varying intervals, and when even magazines like these can obtain a limited amount of MSS. from the talented author—well, where do we come in?

-Nevertheless, "The Field Bazaar" disappeared from public view after the bazaar, and was not republished in Conan Doyle's lifetime.
+Nevertheless, "The Field Bazaar" disappeared from public view after the bazaar and was not republished in Conan Doyle's lifetime.

 Conan Doyle knew the central subject of "The Field Bazaar"—cricket—quite well, being an able player himself.
 When he was a student at Edinburgh University, he was in the school's second XI in 1879.
 And he continued to play competitively well into middle age.
 According to his player profile at ESPNcricinfo, "Although never a famous cricketer, he could hit hard and bowl slows with a puzzling flight.
 For MCC v Cambridgeshire at Lord's, in 1899, he took seven wickets for 61 runs, and on the same ground two years later carried out his bat for 32 against Leicestershire, who had Woodcock, Geeson and King to bowl for them."